cindycolorado/cindycolorado.com/content/hats/index.md

 # Crown Royal Items

-# Other Stuff for sale
+# Other Products for sale

 # Design and Prototyping